Collaboration on documentation

 The Forum has a history of serving many roles for the community, some more relevant than others.
 Waxing redundant on how to do the many various things involved with building websites with Textpattern should not be one of them when user documentation is developed for that reason.

-- If a help doc is not found, either because it does not exist in User Documentation, or is too hard to find in the website’s structure, the person will likely post in the Forum about their problem.
+- If a help document is not found, either because it does not exist in User Documentation, or is too hard to find in the website’s structure, the person will likely post in the Forum about their problem.
 A perfectly normal and expected course of action.

 - A friendly veteran member of the community briefly replies to the poster’s enquiry with a link to the appropriate page in user documentation, perhaps indicating the relevant topic subsection, too.
 Again, the expected course of action.
 (Avoid adding links in the forum to document subsections.
 Such deep links are easily broken when user docs are edited.
-Point to the doc’s main URL instead and say what section to look at.)
+Point to the document’s URL instead and say what section to look at.)

-- If no such user doc exists, the knowledgeable community member must provide descriptive help details in the forum thread itself — a necessary response, and perhaps even enjoyed by some, but least ideal from a productivity standpoint.
+- If no such user document exists, the knowledgeable community member must provide descriptive help details in the forum thread itself — a necessary response, and perhaps even enjoyed by some, but least ideal from a productivity standpoint.

 The above scenario makes clear what the theoretical end-game goal is for collaborative documentation development: to establish a Forum-Docs equilibrium at steps 1 through 3.
 Steps 4 and 5 mean there is work to do; the equilibrium has not been reached.